 A Ringless Finale, A Grateful City

-And they proved themselves, though finally cupless, against the destiny-bedecked Rangers of 94.
-Against the #1 seed and President’s Trophy winning Blueshirts the Canucks returned every punch with a fevered counter.
-They took Game 1 in New York, and fought off clinching attempts in games 5 and 6 to force but another seventh game.
+And they proved themselves, though finally cupless, against the destiny-bedecked New York Rangers of 1994.
+Against the #1 seed and President’s Trophy winning Blueshirts, the Canucks returned every punch with a fevered counter.
+They took Game 1 in New York, and fought off clinching attempts in Games 5 and 6 to force but another seventh game.
 In the end, it was one goal short of the ultimate prize.
-The won 15 games in a contest that only rewards the team that wins 16.
+They won 15 games in a contest that only rewards the team that wins 16.

 This article was originally published in April, 2014.